[Read the previous post in this series here.]

 My journals also allow me to keep track of myself, to trace the repetitions and the back-slidings, the underlying passions and the occasional growth spurts.
 They’re my way of dressing and undressing the soul, as the poet George Herbert advises us to do.
 To be a true journal keeper, (true to yourself and your journal, I mean), you have to have a confidential relation to yourself.
 A diarist divides herself into two.
 One confides in the other, warns the other, strengthens the other.
 Once, when I was in love with a very unsuitable man, I decided to write a dialogue between me and God.
 I said I don’t care, I want him and God said, “Okay, I’ll give you a sneak preview of what life will be with him.”
 And before I finished writing out the dialogue I was aware of things I had been keeping from myself.
 I was also laughing.

 And, for many, their diaries offer a way to untangle the many confusing threads that weave through one’s life.
 Here’s British journalist, Simon Akam, in The Paris Review recently, on why he went back and re-read journals written in his younger years.

 I was twenty-seven and uncertain of what I wanted to do with my life; I hoped reading my written record might give some better idea.

 While I don’t often go back and re-read my growing diary collection of twenty-five-plus volumes, whenever I have, it has not at all been like stepping back into the same old past.
 Rather, it has been like discovering parts of me and my world that I just hadn’t been entirely aware of.
-And, these discoveries do illuminate the path forward, much like the study of world history often gives us broader contexts within which to view or approach our present and future.
-So, contrary to the beliefs of many non-diarists, keeping a journal is not about posterity as much as it is about being able to live a better, richer life.
+And these discoveries do illuminate the path forward, somewhat like the study of history often gives us broader contexts within which to view or approach our present and future.
+So, contrary to the beliefs of many non-diarists, keeping a journal is not only about posterity or self-absorption but also about being able to live a richer life.
 Surely this matters more than being remembered after one is gone.